 Just as an explorer will climb a mountain to see the surrounding country and then plan his route, in the same way our higher self sometimes lifts our awareness into a high level so we can realize that such a state of consciousness is possible.
-Then it is withdrawn, and we become motivated to seek to become established in that state.
+Then it is withdrawn, and we hopefully become motivated to seek to become established in that state.
 Once Sri Ramakrishna by a touch gave the future Swami Vivekananda an experience of the supreme state of awareness.
-When it was over-for that state was not really "his own"-Sri Ramakrishna smiled and said: "Now you have to work for it!"
+When it was overfor that state was not really "his own"-Sri Ramakrishna smiled and said: "Now you have to work for it!"
 And he did.
 In the same way we receive "sample" experiences to encourage us to seek to make those heights our own.

-As far as liberation is concerned, Yogananda used to say: "He who knows...he knows, none else knows."
+As far as liberation is concerned, Yogananda used to say: "He who knows... he knows, none else knows."
 But this we do know: Buddha meditated and followed discipline like any other monk until the day of his mahasamadhi, even spending months in intensive meditation retreats.

 Please study the Gita daily, as that gives a perfectly balanced and complete picture of spiritual life.
-I would also like to recommend Meditation and Spiritual Life by Swami Yatiswarananda, available from amazon.com.